Antimatter543/old-site/_posts/2021-05-03-first-hackathon.md

 The codebase he set up abstracted away the weird Docker stuff so our team could just focus on actually coding the bot instead of worrying about the infrastructure.
 He drew diagrams explaining the structure of the project as well as set up a discord server for the team, having chats for strategies, replays, todos, bug-fixes, etc (team decision).
 Dude is also crazy good at finding bugs in code.
 We had meetings about once every day @ ~8PM, just to see where everyone is, and what the next few goals/long term goals are.
 Very pog.

+He also showed us how to use git (more than the very basic stuff), and set up a develop branch that we branch AGAIN to add features.
+Showed how to pull, merge, push, compare to prevent any conflicts.
+Very epic.

-Personally, I think the code <em> may </em> have been a bit over-organised for my own taste (in the latter half of the project anyways), but it was still definitely useful & workable.
+As a side note, the code <em> may </em> have been a bit over-organised for my own taste (in the latter half of the project anyways), but it was still definitely useful & workable.
 Highly-highly organised environments are not my thing (my room will vouch for this; only I know where everything belongs in this domain).

 <b> Anti </b>- My main role was the brain decision guy, as well as the originator of the algo-bot (or atleast the continuer of it once the team began focusing on a bot that used value-map).
 For instance, in the repo, I'm the one that made basic_avoid and the properties of enemy_immediate_trapped and enemy_onestep_trapped among others.
 Onestep trap is a very useful concept, which I'll probably use and expand on in later tournaments.
 Obviously, bugs came and bugs died.
 I probably spend around ~4-7 hours / day for a week working on the bot, and that's not including the time I wasn't at my PC.
 I slept thinking about it, and woke up thinking about it.